Why Web Agencies Fail at Accessibility (and How to Do It Right)

 Solution: Eevery form input must have a clear, descriptive, and programmatically associated label.

-2. How to Make Accessibility a Core Part of Web Development
+2. How to Make Accessibility: A Core Part of Web Development

 2.1 Train Designers & Developers in Accessibility